- Home

 What to expect after

 The treated area will be sore and red.
-A blister may form within a day.
+A blister may form soon after.
 A few days later, a crust will form on the wound.
-The dead tissue will fall off after 1–6 weeks, depending on the area treated.
+The dead tissue will start to fall off 1–6 weeks later, depending on the area treated.

 New, healthy skin cells will grow and a scar may develop.
-The healed skin will probably look paler than the surrounding skin.
+The healed skin may look paler than the surrounding skin.

 Learn more about the different types of skin cancer.